MishaSadeghi/E-DAIC-multimodal-depression-detection/README.md

 ### 2. Data Preparation

-This project uses the **DAIC-WOZ (Distress Analysis Interview Corpus - Wizard of Oz)** dataset.
-You must download it from the official source and structure it as follows inside the `data/` directory:
+This project uses the **Extended DAIC** dataset.
+You must download it from the official source (https://dcapswoz.ict.usc.edu/) and structure it as follows inside the `data/` directory:

 -   **`data/DAIC_openface_features/`**: This directory should contain the extracted OpenFace 2.1.0 features (`*_OpenFace2.1.0_Pose_gaze_AUs.csv`) for each participant, split into `train`, `dev`, and `test` subdirectories.
 -   **`data/labels/`**: This directory should contain the `train_split.csv`, `dev_split.csv`, and `test_split.csv` files, which map participant IDs to their PHQ-8 scores and binary depression labels.